AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/troubleshooting.md

 	- Ensure that your network connection is stable and not experiencing any interruptions.
    *  Verify that the server or service you are accessing is reachable from your network.

-2. Refresh the page to check that the issue was not punctual.
+2. Refresh the page to check that the issue was not temporary.

 3. Escalate to Support or Engineering: